Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Impact of Systematic and Positional Uncertainties

 As an illustrative and more optimistic case, we consider the HUNT, a proposed 30\,km$^3$ underwater neutrino detector \citep{HUNTproposal2023, HTQ2025icrc} and focus on events with energies above 300\,TeV ($\beta \simeq 0.8$), for which an angular resolution of $\sim0.04^\circ$ is expected at these energies.
-At this energy threshold, we restrict the analysis to AGNs with X-ray fluxes $F_X > 4\times10^{-14}\,\mathrm{erg\,s^{-1}\,cm^{-2}}$.
-Based on the eFEDS AGN catalog, this $\bar{d} \geq 3\sigma_{\rm psf}$ condition corresponds to a maximum surface density of $\sim 3200$ sources, which in turn selects the brightest AGNs with $F_X > 4\times10^{-14}\,\mathrm{erg\,s^{-1}\,cm^{-2}}$.
+At this energy threshold, the source-separation criterion selects AGNs with X-ray fluxes {$F_X>F_{\rm cut}=4\times10^{-14}\,\mathrm{erg\,s^{-1}\,cm^{-2}}$.} Based on the eFEDS AGN catalog, this $\bar{d} \geq 3\sigma_{\rm psf}$ condition corresponds to a maximum surface density of $\sim 3200$ sources.
 Such a relatively low flux threshold significantly reduces the uncertainty associated with the XLF-based extrapolation.
-As indicated by the green vertical line in Figure~\ref{fig:XLF_uncertainty}, the corresponding relative uncertainty is $\delta_{\rm XLF}\simeq 10\%$.
-We find that HUNT can test the AGN-origin hypothesis at a confidence level of roughly $8.7\sigma$ after one years of exposure, after accounting for uncertainties from both XLF extrapolation and PSF variation, as shown in Figure~\ref{fig:ExposureTime_sigma}.
+As indicated by the green vertical line in Figure~\ref{fig:XLF_uncertainty}, the corresponding relative uncertainty is $\delta_{\rm XLF}\simeq 10\%$. {We find that HUNT can test the AGN-origin hypothesis at a confidence level of about $6.1\sigma$ after one year of exposure, after accounting for the eFEDS resolved fraction, XLF extrapolation, and PSF variation, as shown in Figure~\ref{fig:ExposureTime_sigma}.
 At the same time, the likelihood analysis constrains the total AGN neutrino fraction to a relative precision of $\delta \simeq 20\%$.
-With five years of exposure, the significance further increases to $\sim 19\sigma$, and the relative uncertainty decreases to $\delta \simeq 10\%$.
+With five years of exposure, the significance further increases to $\sim 13.4\sigma$, and the relative uncertainty decreases to $\delta \simeq 13\%$.}

 For comparison, we also consider a more conservative energy threshold of $E_\nu > 100$\,TeV for HUNT.
-In this case, the larger angular uncertainty requires a brighter AGN flux threshold (orange vertical line in Figure~\ref{fig:XLF_uncertainty}), leading to a larger XLF extrapolation uncertainty and consequently a lower detection significance (orange curve in Figure~\ref{fig:ExposureTime_sigma}), although the AGN-origin hypothesis remains testable at high confidence with multi-year exposure.
+In this case, the larger angular uncertainty requires a brighter AGN flux threshold {$F_{\rm cut}$} (orange vertical line in Figure~\ref{fig:XLF_uncertainty}), leading to a larger XLF extrapolation uncertainty and consequently a lower detection significance (orange curve in Figure~\ref{fig:ExposureTime_sigma}), although the AGN-origin hypothesis remains testable at high confidence with multi-year exposure. {For this threshold, the expected significance is $\sim4.8\sigma$ after one year and $\sim10.5\sigma$ after five years.}